Xcraft-Inc/xcraft.ch/content/xcraft/infrastructure/messages.md

 Xcraft commands and events in order to send transparently the streams via chunks (the chunk size is around 4 KB (the default nodejs size)).

-According to the way how work an Xcraft network (topology), the streaming from a client (portal) to a server (thrall) or the reverse, must use the commands or the events.
+According to the way how works an Xcraft network (topology), the streaming from a client (portal) to a server (thrall) or the reverse, must use the commands or the events.
 When creating the streamer, it's necessary to specify the mode, **download** or **upload**.